-(L) Environmental Requirements
+- (K) Environmental Requirements.
 In accordance with 24 CFR 50.19(b)(11) of the HUD regulations, tenant-based activities assisted under this program are categorically excluded from the requirements of the National Environmental Policy Act and are not subject to environmental review under the related laws and authorities.
-In accordance with 24 CFR 983.11(b), you must have a responsible entity complete an environmental review and obtain a HUD release of funds before entering into any agreement to provide project-based assistance.

-(M) Notice of Repeal of Local Government Comment Requirements
+In accordance with 24 CFR 983.11(b), you must have a responsible entity complete an environmental review and obtain a HUD release of funds before entering into any agreement to provide project-based assistance. - (L) Notice of Repeal of Local Government Comment Requirements.
 Local government comments that HUD was previously required to obtain from the unit of general local government on HA applications for Section 8 rental assistance under Section 213(c) of the Housing and Community Development Act of 1974 are no longer required.
 Section 551 of the Quality Housing and Work Responsibility Act of 1998 (Pub.L.
 105-276, 112 Stat.
 2461, approved October 21, 1998) (QHWRA) repealed the provisions of Section 213(c) of the Housing and Community Development Act of 1974.
 Although section 503 of QHWRA establishes an effective date of October 1, 1999, for its provisions unless otherwise specifically provided, section 503 also permits any QHWRA provision or amendment to be implemented by notice, unless otherwise specifically provided.
-Accordingly, this section of the NOFA provides the notice of implementation of section 551 of QHWRA as permitted by section 503 of QHWRA.
+Accordingly, HUD's Notice of Initial Guidance on the QHWRA, published on February 18, 1999 (64 FR 8192), provided the notice of immediate implementation of section 551 of QHWRA, as permitted by section 503 of QHWRA.